WillAdams/gcodepreview/README.md

 ![OpenSCAD template G-code file](https://raw.githubusercontent.com/WillAdams/gcodepreview/main/gcodepreview_template.png?raw=true)

-but one which could only be sent to a machine so as to cut only the softest and most yielding of materials since it makes a single full-depth pass, and of which has a matching DXF which may be imported into a CAM tool --- but which it is not directly possible to assign a toolpath in readily available CAM tools (since it varies in depth from beginning-to-end).
+but one which could only be sent to a machine so as to cut only the softest and most yielding of materials since it makes a single full-depth pass, and which has a matching DXF which may be imported into a CAM tool --- but which it is not directly possible to assign a toolpath in readily available CAM tools (since it varies in depth from beginning-to-end which is not included in the DXF since few tools make use of that information).

 Importing this DXF and actually cutting it is discussed at:

 https://forum.makerforums.info/t/rewriting-gcodepreview-with-python/88617/14

-Alternately, gcodepreview.py may be placed in a Python library location and used directly from Python --- note that it is possible to use it from a "normal" Python when generating only DXFs.
+Alternately, gcodepreview.py may be placed in a Python library location and used directly from Python --- note that it is possible to use it from a "normal" Python when generating only DXFs as shown in gcpdxf.py.

-Tool numbers match those of tooling sold by Carbide 3D (ob. discl., I work for them).
+In the current version, tool numbers match those of tooling sold by Carbide 3D (ob. discl., I work for them), but a vendor-neutral system is in the process of being developed (the original numbers will still be present as 9##### where the #s indicate the original tool number).

-Comments are included in the G-code to match those expected by CutViewer, allowing a direct preview without the need to maintain a tool library.
+Comments are included in the G-code to match those expected by CutViewer, allowing a direct preview without the need to maintain a tool library (for such tooling as that program supports).

 Supporting OpenSCAD usage makes possible such examples as: openscad_gcodepreview_cutjoinery.tres.scad which is made from an OpenSCAD Graph Editor file: